kensiprell/ktorio.github.io/advanced/build-from-source.md

 ## Building
 {: #building}

-Ktor uses gradle for building.
-It should work with any gradle version greater than 4.3, but for best results we provide a gradle wrapper, which should work with any supported system with a JDK installed:
+Ktor uses Gradle for building.
+It should work with any Gradle version greater than 4.3, but for best results we provide a Gradle wrapper.
+The wrapper should work with any supported system with a JDK installed:

 ```
 ./gradlew build